 Boston Zoning Code, Green Buildings, Article 37, 2007.
-The nation's first green building zoning is a key aspect of the City's climate mitigation and adaption agenda.
+The nation's first green building zoning is a key aspect of the City's climate mitigation and adaptation agenda.
 The zoning article requires that all new buildings over 50,000 square feet be certifiable at the LEED Silver standard.
 The code ensures that major building projects are planned, designed, constructed and managed to minimize adverse environmental impacts, conserve natural resources, and promote sustainable development and quality of life in Boston.

 City of Boston Open Space Plan 2015-2021, 2015.
 Developed by the City's Parks Department and updated every five years, the Open Space Plan provides a comprehensive overview of all the City's open space resources regardless of ownership or type of use.
-The plan is an integrated effort reviewing open space areas on a community level and relating these resources to demographic and socio-economic trends and needs.
+The plan is an integrated effort reviewing open space areas on a community level and relating these resources to demographic and socioeconomic trends and needs.
 Through the planning process new opportunities for open space are realized and prioritized.

 City of Boston Climate Action Planning (Ongoing).
 As a coastal city, Boston is particularly vulnerable to rising sea levels and more frequent and intense coastal storms, which are anticipated with a warming climate.
 Boston has been at the forefront of climate change adaptation and mitigation planning.
 With the City's participation in the U.S. Conference of Mayors Climate Protection Agreement in 2005, and the 2007 Executive Order Relative to Climate Action in Boston, the City became committed to meeting or exceeding the emissions targets specified in the Kyoto Protocol, by reducing community greenhouse gas emissions 25% by 2020 and 80% by 2050.
 More recently under Mayor Martin J. Walsh's leadership, the City has joined the C40 Cities Climate Leadership Group and recently released the Greenovate Boston 2014 Climate Action Plan Update.
-The Update serves as the City's climate change mitigation and resiliency roadmap and prioritizes Boston's continued commitment to reducing Greenhouse gas emissions below 2005 levels; promoting healthy and equitable communities; advancing new means of tracking progress; preparing for the impacts of climate change; and, increasing community engagement.
-The Mayor is also supporting several policies and initiatives to prepare the City for impacts related to sea level rise, including the Boston Living With Water design competition to develop innovative solutions for creating a more resilient and sustainable waterfront, and Climate Ready Boston, which looks to establish resilient solutions for buildings, infrastructure, environmental systems and residents to address the challenges posed by long- term climate change and ensure Boston continues to thrive.
+The Update serves as the City's climate change mitigation and resiliency roadmap and prioritizes Boston's continued commitment to reducing Greenhouse gas emissions below 2005 levels; promoting healthy and equitable communities; advancing new means of tracking progress;

+preparing for the impacts of climate change; and, increasing community engagement.
+The Mayor is also supporting several policies and initiatives to prepare the City for impacts related to sea level rise, including the Boston Living With Water design competition to develop innovative solutions for creating a more resilient and sustainable waterfront.
+More recent climate preparedness efforts include Climate Ready Boston, which has established a Climate Projection Consensus, Citywide Vulnerability Assessment and Resiliency Initiatives to better prepare buildings, infrastructure, environmental systems and residents for the challenges posed by long- term climate change and ensure Boston continues to thrive.